ickbumk/STORED/README.md

 # STORED
-3D Point Cloud outlier detection and noise correction using Gaussian Process Regression
+3D Point Cloud outlier detection and noise correction using Gaussian Process Regression.
+The STORED is designed for Point Cloud (PCD) outlier removal and denoising at single-perspective scanning level, before PCD registration.